abythomas-wq/harbour-co-retail-operations-analytics/README.md

 # 1. Executive Summary

 Harbour & Co.
-Retail Operations Analytics is an end-to-end Business Analysis and data analytics project developed to support **Project Horizon** — Harbour & Co.'s Omnichannel Transformation Programme.
+Commercial Performance Analytics is an end-to-end Business Analysis and data analytics project developed to support **Project Horizon** — Harbour & Co.'s Omnichannel Transformation Programme.

 The project demonstrates how operational data can be transformed into actionable insights to support strategic decision-making across retail operations, supply chain, customer experience, and commercial performance.